moriakijp/keebomaker/README.md

 # KeeBoMaker

-A Visualization of keydown frequency, and intended to function as interactive layout maker.
+A Visualization of keydown frequency, and intended to function as interactive keyboard layout maker.

 ## Usage